scorrea92/LSC/README.md

 # LSC

-This repo have code of models try to solve the Datathon Cajamar UniversityHack 2018 related to Salesforce Predictive Modelling.
+This repo have the code of models try to solve the Datathon Cajamar UniversityHack 2018 related to Salesforce Predictive Modelling.

 **Built With**